synopse/dmustache/README.md

   * `SynopseCommit.inc`

 Note that even if `SynMustache` is part of the [mORMot Open Source framework](http://mormot.net/), it is just one brick of it, so you can use this unit with any of your projects, without the need to use either the database, ORM, SOA or other features of *mORMot*.

+If you download the whole *mORMot* source code, you do not need this separate package: ensure you get rid of any existing separated `SynMustache` installation, and use the units as available in the main *mORMot* trunk.
+This *DMustache* distribution/GitHub account targets only people needing an optimized *Mustache* template, without other *mORMot* features.

 License
 =======